Cultural Exchange with a Game Centre Girl: Anime

 An anime adaptation was announced on August 29, 2024.
 It was later confirmed to be a television series produced by Nomad and directed by Toshihiro Kikuchi, with series composition handled by Yasunori Yamada, characters designed by Rikiya Okano, and music composed by Takurō Iga.
-The opening theme song is "Their Start Button" (ふたりのスタートボタン, Futari no Sutāto Botan), performed by Sally Amaki and Reo Osanai as their characters, while the ending theme song is "Amusing Flavor" performed by Amaki. was aired fron July 6 to September 28, 2025 on AT-X and other networks.
+The opening theme song is "Their Start Button" (ふたりのスタートボタン, Futari no Sutāto Botan), performed by Sally Amaki and Reo Osanai as their characters, while the ending theme song is "Amusing Flavor" performed by Amaki. was aired from July 6 to September 28, 2025, on AT-X and other networks.
 Crunchyroll will stream the series.